ag142/Gesture-Driven-Volume/README.md

 4. **Usage:**
    - Position your hand in front of the webcam.
-   - Perform gestures (e.g., swipe up/down) to adjust the volume.
+   - Perform gestures, such as moving your thumb and first finger together, to adjust the volume.
    - Check the real-time volume feedback on the UI.

 ## Demo